• Menu

 Along with this experience comes life lessons, and a lot of learned common sense.
 You will still make mistakes, but “hopefully” they will not be as brutal as the mistakes that a traveler a lot younger might make.
 You will cope a lot better, and your age has now become an asset.

 Remember that.
 Age is an asset.
 It is not a handicap.
-You are NEVER too old to travel.
 Especially not if you can maintain that mindset.

 I can guarantee you ONE thing.
 There will come a time when you are traveling, that you will be asked for advice.
 Imagine this scenario.